 The California Air Resources Board (CARB) published the Air Quality and Land Use Handbook: A Community Health Perspective (2007) to provide information to local planners and decision-makers about land use compatibility issues associated with emissions from industrial, commercial and mobile sources of air pollution.
 The CARB Handbook indicates that mobile sources continue to be the largest overall contributors to the State's air pollution problems, representing the greatest air pollution health risk to most Californians.
 The most serious pollutants on a statewide basis include diesel exhaust particulate matter (diesel PM), benzene, and 1,3-butadiene, all of which are emitted by motor vehicles.
-These mobile source air toxics are largely associated with industrial and commercial uses.
+These mobile source air toxics are largely associated with freeways and high traffic roads.
+Non-mobile source air toxics are largely associated with industrial and commercial uses.
 Table 5 shows the CARB minimum separation recommendations on siting sensitive land uses.

-The Project site is not within 500 feet of any highway or interstate (State Route (SR) 180 is the nearest highway to the subject property and is located more than 3,400 feet [0.66 miles] north of the Project site).
+The project site is not within 500 feet of any highway or interstate (State Route (SR) 180 is the nearest highway to the subject property and is located more than two miles east of the project site).
 Therefore, the site lies beyond the CARB-recommended buffer area, and future receptors would not be negatively affected by toxic air contaminants generated on a highway or interstate.
-In addition, there are no distribution centers, rail yards, ports, refineries, chrome platers, or dry cleaners located in the vicinity of the Project site.
-However, a gasoline dispensing facility is located adjacent to the northwestern of the site across South Peach Avenue.
-The nearest gas pump at this adjacent gas station is approximately 340 feet from the nearest proposed residential building, which is outside of the CARB minimum separation recommendations of 50 feet, presented in Table 5.
-CARB also recommends avoiding siting new sensitive land uses within 300 feet of a large gas station (defined as a facility with a throughput of 3.6 million gallons per year or greater).
-The adjacent fueling facility likely has a throughput below the CARB definition for a large gas station of 3.6 million gallons per year.
-According to the Retail Fuel Report and Data for California released by the California Energy Commission, the average gasoline sales per station in 2018 was 1.69 million gallons per year.
-The gas station adjacent to the project site is a neighborhood gas station.
-Therefore, the adjacent gas station does not meet the throughput requirement for a large gas station, as defined in Table 5.
-Nevertheless, the proposed buildings would be 250 feet or further from the nearest pumping facility.
+In addition, there are no distribution centers, rail yards, ports, refineries, chrome platers, or dry cleaners located in the vicinity of the project site.
 There are no major stationary sources of toxic air contaminants identified in the vicinity of the development site that could potentially affect future on-site sensitive receptors.
 Therefore, development of the proposed project would not cause a substantial increase in exposure of sensitive receptors to localized concentrations of TACs.